India's coronavirus infections surpass China, but contagion slowing

 “Clearly the situation has improved due to lockdown.
 We have utilised this period of lockdown to accelerate public health measures such as case detection, contact tracing, isolation and management of cases,” Vardhan said.

-A third of the infections are from the western state of Maharashtra, with Mumbai the worst hit, followed by Tamil Nadu, Gujarat and Delhi.
+A third of the infections are from Maharashtra, with Mumbai the worst hit, followed by Tamil Nadu, Gujarat and Delhi.

 These are also the most important economic centres of the country, complicating the government’s task as it tries to re-open without triggering a big spurt in infections.